Hiroki-Maeda/ninwavelets/README.md

 # NinWavelets
-This is a python script to generate 'Generalized Morse Wavelets'.
+This is a python script to generate 'Generalized Morse Wavelets'(GMW).
-It was written for mne python.
-It is brand new project, and under heavily development.
-Destructive changes may be made.
+And perform CWT based on GMW.

 # Install
 ```